wincent/secure-notes-exporter/README.md

-You will have to click the "Allow" (or "Always Allow") button in the dialog that pops up for each "Secure Note" in your keychain; it's a little painful, but still better than manually copying and pasting each individual item into LastPass.
+You will have to click the "Allow" (or "Always Allow") button in the dialog that pops up for each "Secure Note" in your keychain; it's a little painful, but still better than manually copying and pasting each individual item.

-**NOTE:** The generated CSV contains the decrypted plain-text of your "Secure Notes", so make sure you keep it somewhere safe until you import it into LastPass, and securely delete it immediately afterwards.
+**NOTE:** The generated CSV contains the decrypted plain-text of your "Secure Notes", so make sure you keep it somewhere safe until you import it into 1Password or LastPass, and securely delete it immediately afterwards.

 ## Importing the generated CSV into LastPass